Early and Elementary Education in Italy

 The Education Abroad Office will enroll students in the courses upon their acceptance to the program.

-This two-week study abroad program is one component of a semester-long course.
-Participants will immerse themselves in diverse educational settings throughout their time in Italy.
+This two-week study abroad program offers two options for participation.
+The first is one component of two semester-long courses in the Early/Elementary Education program.
+The other is a one-credit course aimed at senior/graduate level students and practicing educators.
+All participants will immerse themselves in diverse educational settings throughout their time in Italy.
 In addition to providing English language instruction to elementary school students in Italian schools, participants will focus their learning on understanding teaching strategies needed to meet the varied needs of learners in the United States.
 The impact of language, literacy, and culture on instruction and communication will be highlighted in course activities and assignments.

 The reading course offered during the study abroad will have an extensive emphasis on working with English Language Learners (ELLs).
 Additionally, students will have an opportunity to observe the early literacy programs housed in Reggio Emilia, Waldorf Steiner, and Montessori centers developed in Italy.
 Both courses are rigorous and include additional reading, completion of a travel journal, and additional class meetings when compared to traditional on-campus sections.